 – Sigmund Freud –

 EFT is based on principles of emotion and attachment theories.
 It is a structured approach developed by Leslie Greenberg and Sue Johnson.
-The therapy is “emotion-focused” as it is based on the concept that emotional experiences play a powerful role in shaping couple’s relationship.
+The perspective is “emotion-focused” as it is based on the concept that emotional experiences play a powerful role in shaping relationships and experience.
 The word “emotion” comes from Latin form emovere meaning, literally, “to move”.
-Emotion motivates and signals key moves in the dance between spouses.
-The interactions of distressed couples are characterized by negative cycles such as pursue-withdraw and criticize-defend.
-The therapist helps couples go to the underlying emotions that keep them stuck in these rigid positions and negative interaction cycles.
-Positive cycles then become self-reinforcing and a safe heaven and healing environment for both partners.
+Emotion motivates and signals key moves in the dance between people.

 Gottman Method Couples Therapy